By Brian Eccles, Managing Director CRS Software Ltd

 It’s pleasing to see a significant number of clients having a crack at drafting next year’s budget.
 It’s my impression this is a bit later than normal which is hardly surprising given the harshness of the drought, and the extra work this creates, plus uncertainty around COVID-19.

 I’ve often heard it said making a plan is a great way to relieve stress.
-Getting ideas out of your head and into a plan provides an excellent process for turning ideas into a feasible plan.
+Getting ideas out of your head and into a planing tool such as Cash Manager, provides an excellent process for turning ideas into a feasible plan.
 Regardless of whether the result is good or bad, making a fair assessment of the situation creates comfort.

 Droughts have a cost – this year or next?